Time to Remember

 The following are the posts and details concerning my Mothers fall and ultimate demise.
 Mostly I have gathered them together for my own benefit- so I can never forget (not that I ever will.) but also as a document.
 The times between posts reminded me how hard it was to post- there were many awful events that I never shared that exist between the lines.
 This is my elegy- my tribute, my reminder of how fleeting it all is.
 How precious it all is.
 As time goes by I will add other moments I remember as not to forget.
 Sometimes it's like lifting a veil and then finding another veil.
 This will be a work in progress but I feel compelled to do it.

-At the behest of my sister Pam and I's urging, my father reluctantly took a trip to visit a friend without my mother.
+At the behest of me and my sister Pam's urging, my father reluctantly took a trip to visit a friend without my mother.
 With her rapidly deteriorating state, long distance travel was just too difficult- she was incontinent and childlike in many ways- unaware and unable to understand much of what was going on (though my father clung to the fact that she was still ambulatory -as if that meant anything else besides she could walk around by herself.)
 It was only a 5 day trip and my sister and I took turns "watching" her.
 Unfortunately we were not up to the task.

 Sorry- that's not fair.
 It is an overstatement.
 We couldn't watch her every second of the day (or night) and it was in those brief moments in between when she fell.
 First on Friday night and after she seemed fine.
 We assessed her and felt around and could not see anything wrong.
 As the weekend stretched on she seemed to be in discomfort and I called my sister.
 She asked how much pain she seemed to be in and did we need to take her to the hospital then.
-I thought she seemed alright.Pam (always a calming voice of reason) said we would just take her to her physician later that day-she would call and get an appointment.
-Then she fell again in the wee hours early monday morning , three feet away from me as I lay sleeping on the couch (to make sure I could hear her and was near in case something happened to her.)
+I thought she seemed alright.Pam (always a calming voice of reason) said we would just take her to her physician on Monday-she would call and get an appointment.
+Then she fell again in the wee hours early Monday morning , three feet away from me as I lay sleeping on the couch (to make sure I could hear her and was near in case something happened to her.)
 In my panic I did everything wrong - I moved her (she was a crumpled heap on the floor, crying out in pain.)
 She weighed nothing and at that moment I thought I could carry her to the ends of the earth.Her cries of pain pierced my heart and my mind exploded in a million different panicked thoughts as I gently placed her on the couch.I called my sister and she said she would be right over to take her to the emergency room.

 December 16, 2013 at 10:18am · Sandestin, FL ·